Surendiran2710/Greenden-Tailwind-Project/README.md

 # Greenden-Tailwind-Project-Responsive-Website

-This repository contains the source code for a responsive website built for Greenden, designed using HTML and Tailwind CSS.
+This repository contains the source code for a responsive website built for Greenden, designed using HTML, Tailwind CSS and JavaScript.
 The website is fully optimized for a seamless experience across devices of various screen sizes, ensuring it is mobile-friendly while also providing a great desktop experience.
 Below are the details of the main components included in this project:

+1. Dynamic Side Navbar:

+A JavaScript-powered side navigation bar allows users to toggle the menu on smaller devices, providing a clean, distraction-free browsing experience while still offering quick access to the site’s main sections.

+2. Product Search Functionality

+A product search list feature is integrated to help users find specific items quickly and efficiently.
+It dynamically updates the product list based on the user’s input, enhancing the overall shopping experience.

-1. Home Page
+3. Home Page

 The homepage serves as the entry point of the Greenden website.
 It features a clean and minimalistic design aimed at engaging visitors from the moment they arrive.
 Key sections of the homepage include: